drsaeva/LabBot/README.md

 # LabBot

-A Java package designed to automate manual entry of paper documents reporting from clinical laboratory results into the CDC's eHARS via the use of [Tesseract-OCR](https://github.com/tesseract-ocr) and [Selenium](http://www.seleniumhq.org/).
+A Java package designed to automate manual entry of paper documents reporting clinical laboratory results into the CDC's eHARS via the use of [Tesseract-OCR](https://github.com/tesseract-ocr) and [Selenium](http://www.seleniumhq.org/).

 This project is currently under development.
 For a brief overview of the current status of this project, contact me at drsaeva@gmail_com.